 Spiritual sessions are offered throughout the week to inmates.
 These sessions are non-denomination based sessions.
 Bible study is held for male inmates Sunday and Wednesday Nights.
 Female Bible Study is held on Wednesday during the day.
 The facility Chaplin visits on a weekly basis and tours all the dayrooms to meet with inmates.
 The Chaplin is available in an emergency situation.
 You may choose to have your own Pastor meet with you; however this must be coordinated through the facility Chaplin.

-This is a four week program.
 This is hosted by NH Cooperative Extension.
-In this class, you will learn various skills to manage your child’s behavior as well as your feelings of stress and frustration.
-You will learn different age appropriate activities to do with your children, as well as have the opportunity to get feedback on different struggles that you may be having with your own children.
-You will have the ability to hear other parents going through some of the same things, and share some of the ideas that they have found that worked for them.
+In this class, offenders will learn various skills to manage their child’s behavior as well as feelings of stress and frustration.
+Offenders will learn different age appropriate activities to do with your children, as well as have the opportunity to get feedback on different struggles that they may be having with their own children.
+Offenders will have the ability to hear other parents going through some of the same things, and share some of the ideas that they have found that worked for them.
 Parenting class provides different means of providing structure and discipline for parents to use on their children.
-This class will be scheduled as needed

-This program is a tutored program designed to prepare you for the GED test.
+This program is a tutored program designed to prepare offenders for the GED test.
 If you successfully complete this program and pass the exam, you will be eligible for a GED certificate.

 Job Skills / Re-entry Class

 This class focuses on completing job applications, preparing a resume, and interview skills.
-This class can be scheduled through the programs department by inmates preparing to return to the community that need assistance.
+This class can be scheduled through the programs department for offenders preparing to return to the community that need assistance.